 Wales and Africa

 Wales has a number of links with Africa, which continue to grow.
-We are currently celebrating 10 years of the Wales for Africa programme!
+We recently celebrated 10 years of the Wales for Africa programme!

 The Wales for Africa programme is a beacon for Welsh efforts to help deliver the UN Sustainable Development Goals to overcome poverty and suffering.
 It reflects the conscious choice of the government and people of Wales to be an outward facing nation that confidently recognises the contribution we can make to the world as active and responsible global citizens.